oldskool978/MPC-FX/MPC60/readme.txt

-Current Gen MPC X Master settings for sonics close to whats displayed on the older MPC60 used in this video.
+Current Gen MPC Master settings for MPC60 like sonics